HERMES-SOC/sdc_aws_pipeline_architecture/docs/user-guide/aws-tag-overview.rst

 How we use Tags
 ---------------
 We use tags to organize and categorize your AWS resources.
 We use the following tags:

-- Purpose - This is an indicator on the purpose of the resource.
+- **Purpose** : This is an indicator on the purpose of the resource.
 Right now it is defaulted to 'SWSOC Pipeline'.

-- Last Modified - This is the date and time the stack was last modified.
+- **Last Modified** : This is the date and time the stack was last modified.

-- Environment - This is the environment the stack is deployed to.
+- **Environment** : This is the environment the stack is deployed to.
 It is defaulted to 'PRODUCTION' because the development pipeline is still being worked on.

-- Version - This is the version of the stack that is deployed, this will indicate which release of the stack is being used.
+- **Version** : This is the version of the stack that is deployed, this will indicate which release of the stack is being used.

 Learn More
 ----------